-Disclosure: This post contains affiliate links.
+Disclosure: This post contains affiliate links marked with an asterisk.
 Read full disclosure here.

 The Start: A free WordPress theme

 Everybody has to start somewhere.
 When you have purchased a domain and installed WordPress then you will find a default theme which is the latest WordPress released theme named after the year of release.
 So in my case, this theme was “Twenty Seventeen”.
 I scrolled around in the free WordPress theme selection (there are MYRIADS of free WordPress themes to choose from) and switched the default theme to “Twenty sixteen”.
 Both are made by WordPress.org.
-I already knew I wanted to get a paid theme as soon as possible so I didn’t invest much time to choose a free theme.
-To get started I just wanted something functional until I had made up my mind about which theme to purchase.
+I already knew I wanted to get a paid premium WordPress theme as soon as possible so I didn’t invest much time to choose a free theme.
+To get started I just wanted something functional until I had made up my mind about which is the best WordPress theme to purchase.

 I chose “Twenty Sixteen” because of its clean design and the color frame that comes with it.
 Yes, simple as that.
 I changed the black frame color to pink, customized the sidebar and title, changed the favicon/site icon and that was about it when I customized this WordPress theme.

 You can easily see that it looked… well, horrible and amateurish!
 But as I had hardly any page views I didn’t bother much because I knew it was going to change soon to a premium WordPress theme.

-If you, however, want to go with a free WordPress theme anyway, choose one by WordPress.org which are regularly updated and install all updates.
+If you, however, want to go with a free WordPress theme anyway, choose one by WordPress.org which are regularly updated and install all updates when they appear.

-Before purchasing anything, I took some time to think about how I want my website to look like and drafted a basic model with paper and pencil.
+Before purchasing anything, I took some time to think about how I wanted my WordPress website to look like and drafted a basic model with paper and pencil.
 As I really don’t know anything about web design I just drew what I wanted to end up with.

 This is how that draft looked like.
 The original draft is penciled.
 Then I added what I learned when looking for a premium WordPress theme in yellow highlights and blue ink.
 On the right is the first draft, on the left is a second one that translated my idea into widgets.
 (Because mine and many other premium WordPress theme use widgets as elements to build the website)

-I had no idea how to get there yet.
+But I had no idea how to get there yet.
 I needed some direction to choose from the best WordPress themes.
 That way you are less likely to get totally lost with all the options out there.
-Now, a few months into blogging I might make different decisions.
 When I started looking for beautiful WordPress themes I didn’t have anything but a vision.

 The Upgrade: A paid wordpress theme

-I wanted not only more security but first of all a way to make my website unique and beautiful.
+I wanted more security but more importantly a way to make my WordPress website unique and beautiful.
 Also, I wanted something uncomplicated that is easy to customize because I really don’t have any clue about web design, coding or anything techy.
-So I wanted to go with a pre-made theme that is created for blogs, comes with ready-to-use pages and templates and is mobile responsive, too.
+So I wanted to go with a pre-made WordPress theme that is

-Hint: Go to the developers’ website and look for showcases to see real websites that run the theme.
+Hint: Go to the developers’ website and look for showcases to see real websites that run the premium WordPress theme.
 Watch out for free demos to play around with, too.

-You could set up your website’s design using the Genesis Framework only. … if you have time to learn how and are somewhat ambitious.
+You could set up your website’s design using the Genesis Framework only. … if you have a ton of time to learn how and are somewhat ambitious.
 The Genesis Framework lets you build WordPress websites just the way you want them.
 But you will need time and dedication to do it and I didn’t want to invest that much time and effort.
 So, I decided to use a Child Theme instead that pushes the buttons of the parent framework for me and uses the basic coding of Genesis to style the website.
 In addition, a child theme makes sure your design stays unaltered even if you make updates to your WordPress website.

-Nailing down the one theme to go with
+Nailing down the one WordPress theme to go with

-With the Divi theme (which is its own framework), you have a lot of options to customize every little thing on your website.
+With the Divi theme (which is its own framework, too), you have a lot of options to customize every little thing on your website.
 But to be honest the many options and tutorials intimidated me a bit and I got the feeling that it will need some time to figure everything out.
 So, the Divi theme was the first that I marked off my list.
 Sorry.
-But Suzi of Start a Mom Blog is truly in love with the Divi Theme and her review almost makes me regret that decision.
-Check out her post if you like to look into Divi more.

-To narrow the choices Restored316 has, I basically looked into many, many showcases and I really liked the feminine designs of Lauren of Restored316.
-So the next decision was to go with one of her themes.
+To narrow the choices Restored316 has, I basically looked into many, many showcases and I fell in love with the feminine designs of Lauren of Restored316*.
+So, the next decision was to go with one of her themes.

 Hint: Sign up for the newsletter of your theme(s) of interest’s vendor and check out additional resources or coupon codes to save on your purchase.